Gateshead Council Is Moving To Data-Led Enforcement

 Do I need a selective licence in Gateshead?

-Selective licensing requires all HMO properties in a given area to obtain a licence, regardless of the number of occupants or households formed.
+Selective licensing requires almost all privately rented properties in a designated area to be licensed, regardless of the number of occupants.

 How do I apply for a licence?